Buddy119/DemoPortal/README.md

 `highlightSelector` over the WebSocket connection.
 Highlighted elements briefly animate with a yellow ring to draw attention to relevant documentation.

-The backend integrates with the OpenAI GPT-4 API to generate example `curl` commands in response to chat messages.
-Provide your API key in a `.env` file based on `backend/.env.example` when running locally.
+The backend now uses the MCP Python SDK to manage context and generate example `curl` commands in response to chat messages.
+Context and highlighting information are handled via MCP instead of manual WebSocket payloads.

 ## Getting Started